noelmace/abstracts/src/pages/talks/fire-university.md

 This is my main track since the beginning of 2019 and I give it a lot of time and effort, always experimenting with new web APIs and approaches.
 This is also the talk I receive the best feedback about (e.g. "best talk of BestOfWeb so far," "clearer talk about PWA I ever saw").
 Since 2018, I try to advocate new ways to think specifically about PWA, and globally about web apps and web sites.
 I started by entirely rebuilding the associated "PWA SFEIR School" (a free 2 day-long class) last year as it was part of my job, and I gave this course 4 times.
 Since then, I add 4 new related topics every 6 months.

 First version (university) presented at BreizhCamp 2019 (https://youtu.be/OQ-dr-7pLaA & https://www.breizhcamp.org/conference/programme/).
 A second version was given as a Workshop at Best of Web 2019 (http://bestofweb.paris/).
+Last version will be presented at Devoxx Belgium 2019.
 The Sub-chapter on PRPL was presented as a 45-min talk at Best of Web 2019 (http://bestofweb.paris/).

 Key ideas: